SparkPost/support-docs/README.md

 Gotta start somewhere!
 I'm putting a placeholder header section for now that will further outline how to work with support-docs on Gatsby.

+#### Security Notice

+In order to prevent vulnerabilities in our node packages, we are leveraging [NPM Force Resolutions](https://www.npmjs.com/package/npm-force-resolutions) to specify which updates we want to force.
+If there are any build issues or problems, take a look at the "resolutions" and "resolutionsComments" sections to see if these are the cause.

+##### Uptime monitoring

 #### How to preview changes

 In order to preview changes, you will need access to [Gatsby Cloud](https://www.gatsbyjs.com/products/cloud/).
 Contact FE for assistance.